wigpi/scheduler-service/README.md

 ## Environment Variables

-- DB_HOST - The hostname of your database server.
-- DB_USER - The database user.
-- DB_PASS - The password for the database user.
+- DATABASE_URL: The connection string for the PostgreSQL database.
-- DB_NAME - The name of the database to connect to.
-- DB_PORT - The port on which your database is running.
+- PORT: The port on which the service will listen for incoming requests.
+- ADMIN_KEY: The API key used for authenticating requests to the service.

 ## Authentication

-The service uses simple API key authentication for secure communication with other microservices.
-Include your API key in the `Authorization` header of each request.
+The service uses simple Admin key authentication for secure communication with other microservices.
+Include your Admin Key in the `admin_key` query param of each request.